 Step 5: Strain the borscht stock

-Strain the soup by pouring the stock into a colander over a sauce pan that is large enough to hold all the liquid.
+Strain by pouring the stock into a colander over a sauce pan that is large enough to hold all the liquid.

 Step 6: Add the cabbage and potatoes to the soup

-Add the potatoes, cabbage, and carrot/onion mixture to the borscht soup broth and simmer for 10-15 minutes.
+Add the potatoes, cabbage, and carrot/onion mixture to the broth and simmer for 10-15 minutes.

 Expert tips

-- The cider vinegar helps the beets and the borscht soup hold their beautiful pink color.
+- Vinegar is important: The cider vinegar helps the beets and the broth hold their beautiful pink color.
 You can add more or a little less vinegar according to your taste.
 If you don't have apple cider vinegar, plain white vinegar will also work.

-- Cooking the beets before grating them into the soup gives the borscht a sweeter flavor and a deeper color.
+- I like to cook the beets before grating them: This gives the borscht a sweeter flavor and a deeper color.
 If you prefer a crisper texture, you can cut peeled raw beets into matchsticks and add them at the same time as the potatoes.

-- If you'd like to add more veggies and sweetness, throw in some diced red bell peppers!
+- Try adding more vegetables: If you'd like to add more veggies and sweetness, throw in some diced red bell peppers!

-Serve borscht as the first course of a complete Ukrainian or Eastern European meal, or on its own as a hearty main course.
+Serve as the first course of a complete Ukrainian or Eastern European meal, or on its own as a hearty main course, topped with sour cream and fresh dill.
+(If you're like me, that would be LOTS of fresh dill.)
+Try the delicious Ukrainian garlic bread called Pampushky on the side, to soak up all that gorgeous broth.

 FAQ